Telecom Italia picks Patuano as CEO after strategy clash

 Patuano, who started his career in Telecom Italia after graduating at Milan's elite Bocconi university in 1990, is expected to draw up a new business plan that could include divestments at the debt-laden former monopoly phone company.

-Telecom Italia thanked Bernabe for his contribution and agreed an exit package of 6.6 million euros (5.6 million pounds).
+Telecom Italia thanked Bernabe for his contribution and agreed an exit package of 6.6 million euros ($9 million).
 It gave no reasons for his departure after six years at the helm.

 The resignation of the urbane 65-year-old businessman follows what industry and market sources have said was a clash over strategy with the core shareholders Telefonica, Intesa, Generali and Mediobanca.